Tuesday Tip: Chimney Graft

 As magical as kitchener stitch is, for the more visual knitter, it is not always the most intuitive way to graft.
 For many of us, we are happier really being able to “see” the formation of our stitches like we can in duplicate stitch . . . the chimney graft to the rescue.

-The name comes from the use on a sock toe, by knitting rows of contrasting color yarn straight up from the toe, you create something that looks like a little chimney.
+The name comes from the use on a sock toe – the brain child of Lucy Neatby.
+By knitting rows of contrasting color yarn straight up from the toe, you create something that looks like a little chimney.

 You will also knit the separated lace edge for the sleeve.
 Before changing to the contrasting yarn measure off 4 – 5 times the width of the lace edge, and then clip the main color yarn.
 This will be what you use to graft the lace to the sleeve edge.
 Change to contrasting color yarn and work 3 or 4 rows in stockinette and Bind off.